The New and Lonesome Registered Dietitian – Honing Support in Your Respective Treatment Setting

 If this is not your client’s first treatment rodeo, ask them how will this treatment episode be different?
 Also ask your client directly, “Rate or describe your forthcoming with your dietitian in the past.
 Have you been honest with your dietitian?”
 Explaining to the client that “Data in = Data out” is an important factor in the recovery process.
 Also, “How can I best support you?” is an extremely helpful question to ask your client.

 Do you have a voice in your team meeting?
 Whether you are working in an intensive setting or with a community-based treatment team, an RD does more than just check menus and stir soup today.
-Remind yourself that your training is medically focused and that your role is a significant part of the tricycle…what happens when you try and ride a tricycle with three wheels?
+Remind yourself that your training is medically focused and that your role is a significant part of the tricycle…what happens when you try and ride a tricycle with two wheels?
 Stand in your power and confidently convey information regarding your clients.

 If you are functioning in a partial hospitalization or intensive outpatient setting, the first line practitioner (most likely the medical assistant or nurse) to greet the client each day – when they walk in the door – needs to be tough as nails.
 When the client comes in with their bottled beverage full of powered junk to make them feel full, weights in their shoes, and their cell phone in hand, or the client comes in with pockets in their clothing armed to squirrel away food, Nurse or Medical Assistant Ratchet cannot be “bamboozled” and needs to stay grounded in the clinic rules regarding confiscating items of concern and addressing clothing issues.
 If these rules are ignored by staff, not only is safety a concern, but these types of issues undermine the RDs work.
 Therefore, a breakdown in treatment – on all fronts – occurs.